Vinz2008/cfl/README.md

 If you want to add an operation, you need to :
 <ol>
   <li>Add a python file that you name like you want in operation/files</li>
+  <li>Put a function for the operation in this file with two numbers that are in this function and wich return the total of the operation</li>
+  <li>Run the fusion.sh bash script</li>

 </ol>